-On the other hand, Zabuza doesn't wear anything on his upper body but the strap of his sword holster and some arm-warmers (except for some flashbacks to when he was still with the Mist Village and he wears a standard flak jacket).
+On the other hand, Zabuza doesn't wear anything on his upper body but a few straps and arm-warmers (except for some flashbacks to when he was still with the Mist Village and he wears a standard flak jacket).

 We see in a flashback that Hanzo used to fight shirtless because he can release poison from a venom sac he implanted in his abdomen and clothes apparently make it hard to release it.

 And let's not get started on Hidan, who can't be troubled to wear a shirt or button up his cloak all the way.